Gall-oDrone/Feedback-App/README.md

-# Django React Social Media App
+# Django React Peer to peer learning Web Platform

 This repository contains a boilerplate project setup for Django and React.
 The project contains backend user authentication with the Django Rest Framework and rest-auth.
 The frontend has react redux setup for user authentication in the frontend.